TycheSoftwares/arconix-faq/readme.txt

 == Changelog ==

 = 1.8.3 =
-* We have temporary removed the dashboard widget from the plugin.
+* We have temporarily removed the dashboard widget from the plugin.

 = 1.8.2 =
 * Usage Tracking has been added in the plugin.
 It provides an option to allow tracking of the non-sensitive data of our plugin from the website.
 You can read more about it [here](https://www.tychesoftwares.com/docs/docs/faq/usage-tracking/).